-In the past National Forest Inventories(NFIs) conducted in 1994 and 2005, Mozambique took different forest definitionsfor their classification; the minimum tree crown cover in 1994 was 30% while 10% was taken for 2005.
+In the past National Forest Inventories(NFIs) conducted in 1994 and 2005, Mozambique took different forest definitions for their classification; the minimum tree crown cover in 1994 was 30% while 10% was taken for 2005.

-In Mozambique, currently a nationwide Agro-Ecological Zoning (Zonamento-Agro-Ecologico; ZAE) project is on-going by MINAG(see Component 2a).to make the most sensible allocation of the national land and resources which receive at the moment tremendous pressures of various offers from international and national investors to use as plantation, farming, infrastructure development etc..
+In Mozambique, currently a nationwide Agro-Ecological Zoning (Zonamento-Agro-Ecologico; ZAE) project is on-going by MINAG(see Component 2a)to make the most sensible allocation of the national land and resources which receive at the moment tremendous pressures of various offers from international and national investors to be used as plantation, farming, infrastructure development etc..
 Consistency in forest classifications for such a land use zoning and REDD+ is critical to integrate all areas into a map.
 If we chose 30%as crown cover, forest cover in Mozambique is substantially reduced and more areas are regarded as other land use.
 It is important to make a decision after fully informed discussions by all related institutions to be held during the readiness period led by DNTF/MINAG.
+A Pilot Study is planned to comprehend the impacts of each forest definition options (Component 2b).

-In addition to NFIs, several sub national forest inventories and remote sensing analysis were conducted (Table 25).
-Classifications of the forest type (such as dense forest, open forest) in the past

-NFIs also are not unified standard.
+In addition to NFIs, several sub national forest inventories and remote sensing analysis were conducted (Table 24).Classifications of the forest type (such as dense forest, open forest)in the past NFIs also are not unified standard.
 Therefore, the historical trend cannot be analyzed by a simple comparison of these inventory/RS results, although some data can be referable for the analysis, Together with forest definition, forest type classification also is a subject of decision among stakeholders in Mozambique and to be agreed among relevant stakeholders and agreed definition of forest will be reported to UNFCCC for registration by DNA of Mozambique.